 You may find that your first few times testing out containers you end up packing way too much or too little food – that’s okay!
 Figuring out your perfect portions will take 2-3 weeks, but once you get there, you’ll know exactly what container sizes are your perfect fit.

-Talia found success with a 29oz (3-cup) size container for most meals.
-I really enjoy big salads for lunch, so my container of choice is usually a 7-cup circular container, so there’s room for salad and toppings and room to shake with dressing.
+I find success with a 29oz (3-cup) size container for most meals.
+I also really enjoy big salads for lunch, so my container of choice is usually a 7-cup circular container, so there’s room for salad and toppings and room to shake with dressing.